 Kimi K2 Thinking model launches, touted to outperform GPT-5 via API

-Why does this matter?
-Because a new language model just hit the public API scene, and the code snippet below shows exactly how you can talk to it.
-While the hype claims Kimi K2 Thinking can outpace GPT‑5, the real test lies in the request you send and the response you get.
+I just tried a brand-new language model that popped up on a public API, and the curl snippet below shows exactly how you can talk to it.
+The buzz says Kimi K2 Thinking might outpace GPT-5, but the real proof will be in the request you send and the reply you get.
+The endpoint lives at api.moonshot.cn, a domain that hints at a Chinese-based service, and it expects a plain OpenAI-style payload.

-Here’s the thing: the endpoint is hosted at api.moonshot.cn, a domain that suggests a Chinese‑based service, and it expects a standard OpenAI‑style payload.
-The curl command demonstrates the required headers—Content‑Type set to application/json and an Authorization token placeholder—followed by a JSON body that names the model, feeds a simple “hello” prompt, and sets temperature to 1.0.
-If you’re familiar with RESTful calls, the structure will look familiar; if not, the snippet is a concrete entry point.
+In the example, the headers are simple: Content-Type set to application/json and an Authorization token placeholder.
+The JSON body names the model, sends a tiny “hello” prompt, and sets temperature to 1.0.
+If you’ve used REST calls before, this layout will look familiar; if not, the snippet is a concrete entry point.

-For anyone wanting to verify the performance claims or integrate the model into an app, this is the first line of code you’ll need to run.
-The details that follow spell out the exact request format.
+For anyone wanting to test the performance claims or hook the model into an app, this is probably the first line of code you’ll run.
+The next part spells out the exact request format, so you can see what’s required.

 model parameter:$ curl https://api.moonshot.cn/v1/chat/completions \ -H "Content-Type: application/json" \ -H "Authorization: Bearer $MOONSHOT_API_KEY" \ -d '{ "model": "kimi-k2-thinking", "messages": [ {"role": "user", "content": "hello"} ], "temperature": 1.0 }' For more details on API use, checkout this guide.
 Also Read: Kimi OK Computer: A Hands-On Guide to the Free AI Agent Prompt: "Simulate a structured debate between Nikola Tesla and Thomas Edison on the ethics of AI today.
 Ground their arguments in their actual writings, then extend their worldviews to comment on issues like deepfakes, automation, and open-source models."
 Output: My Take: Kimi K2 Thinking delivered an outstanding performance on the task of simulating a historically grounded debate between Nikola Tesla and Thomas Edison on the ethics of modern AI.